Why Every Reader—and Every Strategy—Matters

 - eBook formatting: $60–$300

-- Paperback formatting: $100–$400 (I do ebook and paperback formatting in Vellum for around $250, depending on how many images and footnotes you included)
+- Paperback formatting: $100–$400 (I do ebook and paperback formatting in Vellum for around $250, depending on how many images and footnotes you included), but for prolific authors, buying the software yourself might be a worthwhile investment if you intend on publishing multiple books

 - Advertising & marketing: unpredictable, but often more than the book earns early on.